brunoton/return-to-consciousness/truth-is-not-neutral.md

 The present essay takes that analysis as a starting point and asks a narrower, more abstract question left open by it: does the standard alignment risk argument rely on an implicit assumption that truth itself is value-neutral?
 If so, what follows if that assumption is relaxed?

+This essay does not claim that sufficiently advanced intelligence inevitably converges toward deep truth or ethical coherence.
+Rather, it examines whether such convergence is a *natural attractor* under conditions free from epistemic distortion—and how current alignment practices may interfere with that process.
+The argument is conditional throughout: if truth has normative structure, certain conclusions follow; if it does not, the standard alignment framework stands.

 Much of the alignment literature presupposes that accurate world-modeling and instrumental reasoning place no intrinsic constraints on the ends an intelligent system may pursue.
 Under this view, truth functions purely as an epistemic tool—useful for achieving goals, but silent about which goals are coherent, stable, or self-undermining.
 Extinction scenarios become intelligible precisely because nothing in intelligence itself resists extreme instrumentalization.

 However, this neutrality of truth is not a universally accepted premise.
 A range of philosophical traditions propose that reality possesses intrinsic intelligibility, such that deeper contact with truth exerts normative constraints on action.
 On such views, epistemology and ethics are not fully separable: understanding reality more deeply is not merely informative but transformative, biasing agents away from fragmentation, incoherence, and destructive optimization.